wkumari/draft-harkins-owe/README.md

    y = F(X)
        an element-to-scalar mapping function.
+For an elliptic curve group, it takes a point on the curve and returns the

+Harkins & Kumari        Expires February 18, 2017               [Page 2]

+Internet-Draft      Opportunistic Wireless Encryption        August 2016

-For an elliptic curve group, it takes a point on the curve and returns the x-coordinate; for a finite field element it is the identity function, just returning the element itself.
+       x-coordinate; for a finite field element it is the identity function, just returning the element itself.

    Z = DH(x,Y)

-Harkins & Kumari        Expires January 28, 2017                [Page 2]

-Internet-Draft      Opportunistic Wireless Encryption          July 2016

        for an elliptic curve DH(x,Y) is the multiplication of point Y by the scalar value x creating a point on the curve Z; for finite field cryptography DH(x,Y) is expontiation of element Y to the